gate/gateapi-csharp/docs/WalletApi.md

 # **TransferWithSubAccount**
 > TransactionID TransferWithSubAccount (SubAccountTransfer subAccountTransfer)

-Transfer between main and sub accounts.
+Transfer between main and sub accounts

-Support transferring with sub user's spot or futures account.
-Note that only main user's spot account is used no matter which sub user's account is operated.
+Supports transfers to/from sub-account's spot or futures accounts.
+Note that regardless of which sub-account is operated, only the main account's spot account is used

 ### Example
 ```csharp